dfkaye/dev-links/2020/february.md

 + *coming soon eventually...*

+## SAM Pattern

++ Daniel Neveux (2020), `SAM` Pattern: Where should I put this code? &#8594; https://dev.to/dagatsoin/sam-pattern-where-should-i-put-this-code-4hoh

 ## Command Line

 + @leymannx (2013), stackoverflow: **Shortcuts to move faster in browsers and documents** &#8594; https://superuser.com/a/676012